 - The T has never done any testing or measurement of IAQ.

 - Even under the best of circumstances, some of the diesel exhaust from buses is completely unfiltered and neither measured nor tracked by the T’s emissions monitoring program.
-To my mind, this is a Big Deal; the details are sufficiently convoluted that I will write about them in a separate blog posting.
+To my mind, this is a Big Deal; the details are sufficiently convoluted that I have written about them in a separate blog posting.

 Here are the commitments that Jeffrey Gonneville made to me today: